 Is iud placement REALLY that bad?
 It depends.
 As I always say, in my best GI Joe voice, “knowing is half the battle.”
 When women know what to expect leading up to having their iuds placed, I feel as if it goes a lot smoother.
 You’ve taken anticipation and anxiety right off the table.
 I instruct all of my patients to take some sort of non-steroidal 30 minutes prior to insertion; these include meds such as motrin, ibuprofen, alleve, etc. This helps with cramping; the most common symptom experienced with placement.
 I prefer to insert iuds when a woman is on the tail end of her period; that way, the cervix is already open.
 I find that it makes placement easier.
 For the record, you do not have to be on your period to have an iud placed.

 The set up for placing an iud is much like a pap smear.
 A speculum is inserted into the vagina, the cervix is visualized and cleansed, I use betadine, to reduce the risk of infection, etc. The iud is placed.
 Placement typically takes no more than 5 minutes.
 Usually in and out.
 I typically don’t pre-medicate with anything other than the nsaid I instruct patients to take prior to insertion.
 In women that forget to take it, most do fine.
-In my experience, most obgyns do not provide pain relief for iud insertion; the literature is inconclusive on whether or not administering some sort of anesthetic for insertion is helpful.
+In my experience, most obgyns do not provide pain relief for iud insertion; but some people tend to find their own relief such as your usual paracetamol, or in other cases the CBD products some softgel manufacturers make.
+The literature is inconclusive on whether or not administering some sort of anesthetic for insertion is helpful.